mobilemind/PENS/PENS_v2.0.0_Draft.md

 * Once the content package is retrieved, store or deploy it (for example, make available via a catalog of resources for a course).

-##### Illustrative use case:
+##### Illustrative Use Case

 A use case for this specification is shown in Figure 1.

 * Client (authoring system) creates and prepares a content package.
-* Client sends a PENS message to Target System (e.g., an LMS), announcing the availability of the content package.
+* Client sends a PENS message to Target System (e.g., an LMS).
 * Target System acknowledges PENS message.
 * Target System collects and processes content package.

 ![Figure 1 - PENS Use Case Phases](./PENS_v2.0.x_UseCasePhases.png "Figure 1 - PENS Use Case Phases")

 ###### Figure 1— Conceptual model, Content System-to-Target System communication

 #### 5.1 Description of use case